nati-alvarez/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+   The closure is used when referencing the name variable in the console.log.
+I can tell because
+   name wasn't defined inside of the inner function being retured, but it is a parameter of the
+   parent

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+   The name will always remain the same.
+The number rolled is a random number between 1 and 6 each time.

 c.
 What is the lexical scope of `newRoll`?

+   newRoll is only available to the inner function returned by personalDice.

 ### Task 3 - Stretch Goals